 Our Section 139(9) Defective Return Notice Process

-Here's how a typical Section 139(9) Defective Return Notice engagement unfolds for our Namsai clients.
-The process is designed to ensure that no procedural deadline is missed, every factual point is properly evidenced, and every legal argument has solid backing:
+Here's how a typical Section 139(9) Defective Return Notice engagement unfolds for our Namsai clients — designed so no deadline is missed and every legal argument has solid backing:

 - Defect diagnosis — 1 dayRead notice carefully — exact defect code and explanation.